Skip to content

 Can parchment skin be genetic?

-Thin skin can be genetic, but parchment skin usually results from the aging process.
+Thin skin can be genetic, but parchment skin usually results from aging processes.

 Does collagen in cosmetics work on parchment skin?